named-data/NDN-CCL-API/key-chain.rst

     :Parameters:

         - `data`
             The Data object with the signature to check.
-It is an error if data does not have a wireEncoding.
-To set the wireEncoding, you can call data.wireDecode.

         - `onVerified`
             If the signature is verified, this calls ``onVerified(data)`` where: